spxak1/weywot/Pop_Btrfs_Subvolumes_with_Timeshift_Condensed.md

 You can now exit the terminal with `exit` (you will need to enter it twice) and reboot to the newly installed system.

 NB:
-- in a few cases `/home` is not properly written to disk; when this happens the current user will be sent back to the login screen even if they successfully authenticate
+- in a few cases `/home` is not properly written to disk; when this happens the current user is sent back to the login screen even though they successfully authenticated
-- if that happens you can simply switch to a tty with `Ctrl + Alt + F3`, login from the console and then run `sudo mkhomedir_helper <your_user_account>`
+- if that happens to you. you can simply switch to a tty with `Ctrl + Alt + F3`, log in from the console and then run `sudo mkhomedir_helper <your_user_account>`

 ## Optional step: Defrag & rebalance data blocks